 You will see the positive cash flow of the real estate industry without any of the inherent risks of having to manage your own investment property.
 At the same time, you’re not going to see the kind of wealth you would see if you purchased the property on your own.

-Investing in real estate through funds, ETFs, and stocks are generally considered to be lower risk.
+Investing in real estate through funds, ETFs, and stocks is generally considered to be lower risk.
 And it can even be a higher reward depending on where you place your money.
 Companies such as BlackRock are buying up individual housing stock.
 Companies such as Zillow and Trulia are getting into the home selling game.
 So, if you use your money to back the right horse, you can make a lot.

 The challenge, of course, is that you can back the wrong company.
 Your investment in a diversified real estate mutual fund is going to be relatively safe.
 Put money in a specific stock, however, and you could find your investment is extremely volatile.